csci110/csci110.github.io/5_PuzzlePrincess_old.md

 The return statement stops the execution of a function and returns a value from that function.
 We will be using it a lot in this tutorial so you might want to familiarize yourself with its [syntax and usage](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return).

-###Centering the marker
+### Centering the marker

 The game display will be much cleaner if markers are placed neatly in the center of game board squares.
 The player, however, may drop them off-center.
 In fact, the current programming will allow the player to drop markers on the dividing lines of the board.
 This is messy and confusing.
 You will now add code to reposition the marker in the center of the square it was dropped in.

 - [ ] Inside the class definition for the `Marker` class, define a method called `playInSquare` that accepts `row` and `col` as arguments and changes the values of `this.x` and `this.y` so that the marker is horizontally and vertically centered in the square where it was dropped.
 You must devise an expression to compute the correct x and coordinates.
-Please use the `this.game.x`, `this.game.y` and `this.game.size` properties again instead of their numeric values.
+Please use the `this.board.x`, `this.board.y` and `this.board.SquareSize` properties again instead of their numeric values.
 - [ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to `this.playInSquare(row, col)`.

 We would like to follow this with a call to `theBoard` object's `takeTurns()` method.
 Remember that `theBoard` is an instance (which is created at run-time) of the `TicTacToe` class.
 How can we refer to an instance that doesn't yet exist?
-If you need a reminder about how you might do this, review the [Passing by Reference](###Passing by reference) section.
+If you need a reminder about how you might do this, review the [Passing a Reference](###Passing a reference) section.

-- [ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to the `takeTurns()` method of the game object that is passed to the `PrincessMarker`'s constructor.
+- [ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to the `takeTurns()` method of the `board` object that is passed to the `PrincessMarker`'s constructor.

 Test and correct your game until it shows the desired behavior.